University technical institute (France)

 A University Technical Institute (IUT) in Vesoul, France.

 A university technical institute or IUT (instituts universitaires de technologie) is a type of post-secondary vocational college in France, similar to the yrkeshögskolan in Sweden.

-This is a type of educational institution, usually in small and medium-sized towns, that offers post-secondary study programmes designed to provide higher vocational education or the technical skills needed to perform the tasks of a particular and specific job.
+This is a type of educational institution that offers post-secondary study programmes designed to provide higher vocational education or the technical skills needed to perform the tasks of a particular and specific job.
 While the academic level is the same as a bachelor's degree (licence), the programme is different, with much more practical work, projects, apprenticeships and work placements, unlike a traditional bachelor's degree.

-Its main diploma, the bachelor universitaire de technologie (in English "University Bachelor of Technical Studies"), is very similar to a Bachelor of Applied Science.
+Its main diploma, the bachelor universitaire de technologie (BUT) (in English "University Bachelor of Technical Studies"), is very similar to a Bachelor of Applied Science.

 The model of a university technical institute in France is similar to that of a university technical college in England or a post-secondary vocational school.
 Unlike them, a French university technical institute is attached to a university and offers programmes ranging from associate degrees to bachelor's degrees.
-University technical institutes have nothing in common with the institutes of technology or Universités de Technologie in France, which are engineering schools.
+University technical institutes also offer licences professionnelles and masters.